National Center for Preservation Technology and Training: History

 The report cited the critical need to establish a federally funded institution as a mechanism to coordinate research, disseminate information and provide training about new technologies in preservation.
 These duties are now handled by appropriate agency programs, making NCPTT redundant.

 Research

 NCPTT labs once included a unique environmental chamber that allowed researchers to test the effects of pollutants on cultural materials.
 It has been defunct for more than 21 years.

 To facilitate preservation technology research, NCPTT was tasked to maintain a broad partnership base that includes National Park Service sites; other federal agencies; state and tribal historic preservation offices; universities; private corporations; and local, state, national and international non-profit organizations.
-This has not been possible for many years.

 NCPTT's website and publications once enabled the National Center to deliver content on social media services on preservation.
 That content has been defunct for many years.